OpenSourceMycetoma/Series-2-Aminothiazoles/README.md

 In the literature it has been described as a potent Kca2.3 channel inhibitor (4 nM) [DOI](http://dx.doi.org/10.1016/j.bmcl.2008.08.023).
 This is a human calcium-activated potassium channel, does this channel or a homologue of it exist in ascomycota?

-As with all hits from screening - The first step should be to confirm activity with a fresh sample.
-If confirmed, a couple of approaches are possible.

 Try to confirm the mode of action
 ------------